MicrosoftDocs/power-platform/power-virtual-agents/nlu-generative-answers-sharepoint-onedrive.md

 >
 > When configuring authentication, scopes control user access.
 Specify **Sites.Read.All**, **Files.Read.All** in the scopes field near the existing **profile** and **openid** values.
 These scopes don't give users increased permissions when using the copilot, but allow their permissible content from the Sharepoint site as configured for generative answers.

-Due to memory limits, we recommend you limit the size of the files you want to use on SharePoint.
-If a file is unusually large, consider splitting it into multiple smaller files.
+Due to memory limits, generative answers can only use Sharepoint files that are under 3MB.
+If a file is larger than 3MB, consider splitting it into multiple smaller files.

 ## Use SharePoint or OneDrive for Business